hanpari/sovereign/source/02/051_the egg.md

 With the obvious irony, Simone waved her hand toward Luciano's paintings.
 "Captain Gromov, do not misunderstand.
 Even though I do not mind you being concerned about your safety, just please, make your stories more believable.
 I guess you found the video somewhere on the Darknet, when you were browsing some nasty porn.
 Am I right?"

-In awe, Gromov gulped.
+In awe, Gromov considered his options.
+Do I need defend myself?
+Who cares?
 After a short consideration, he nodded in defeat.
-"You are a very keen observer, Miss Yeuxbleu.
+"You are a keen observer, Miss Yeuxbleu.
 Being a space merchant is a lonely job, so beside saving an unthankful lot, I have never had anything better to do than watching perverted videos and painting half-naked valkyries.
 By any chance, since you are the Professor Zhutra's students, aren't you both involved in psychology?
 I really enjoy having my exposed soul dissected in this manner."

 "Oh, I hope I didn't insult you," Simone said gently, as if calming down a crying infant.
 "Men are like overgrown children, picturing themselves as unwavering superheroes.
 Of course, I am grateful to you, but please, pretty please, do not pretend you are some ex-Space Forces' officer.
 I'll never buy it.
 I am sure you have other qualities to be proud of.
 For instance, the paintings are decent for an amateur.
 Being you, I would focus on more realistic anatomy, but you may like specific female parts enlarged."